~ Seed for HERBS ~

 400 seed £

-Our latest - and very popular - basil has a real basil scent but with strong lemon overtones.
+Our latest - and very popular - basil has a real basil scent but with strong lemon flavour.
 Use it anywhere that you would use normal basil, but we find it particularly good in salad dressings, with fish dishes, and on fresh garden peas.
 You can also use it to make a nice herbal tea.

 400 seed £